weberlab-hhu/Helixer/docs/comparing_annotations.md

 lala_longest.py --gff-file <gff_to_filter>
 ```
 ### Compare without UTRs and Exons
-Definitions:
-- **UTR**: untranslated region; present in the mature RNA, but doesn't get
-translated; two UTRs per gene: 5' UTR at the start of the gene and 3' UTR
-at the end
-- **CDS**: coding sequence; present in the mature RNA, gets translated
-- **Exon**: contains UTR and CDS regions

 Next we filter out the 5' and 3' UTR regions.
 AUGUSTUS and GeneMark don't
 generally predict UTRs and the combination of biological variability
 of transcript start/ends and a lot of technical error, leads to all tools